luuduc34/weather-app/README.md

 # weather-app

-Make an app who will display the weather for the next 5 days.
+This is an app who will display today's weather (with a 24h temp forecast graph) and 4 days forecast.
+It's responsive, normaly...

 ## Link to the app